rkrux/bitcoincore_prnotes/listtransactions.md

   }
 ```

 The `address` in this `send` transaction is the receiver though, which is confusing.
+Related issue: https://github.com/bitcoin/bitcoin/issues/28797